 - Head west to the Sierra Nevada Mountains and tackle the national parks through to Lake Tahoe

-- Drive onward to the lesser-known northeast corner of the state
+- Drive onward to the lesser-known northeast corner of the state for some incredible nature experiences

-- End your journey with the scenic coastal Redwoods
+- End your journey with the scenic coastal Redwoods and dramatic PCH.

 Let’s look at all these attractions in much more detail.